camunda/camunda-docs/docs/product-manuals/zeebe/operations/setting-up-a-cluster.md

+---
+id: setting-up-a-cluster
-# Setting up a Zeebe Cluster
+title: "Setting up a Zeebe Cluster"
+---

 To set up a cluster you need to adjust the `cluster` section in the Zeebe configuration file.
 Below is a snippet